hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250915596v2-eyepcr-a-comprehensive-benchmark-for-fine-grained-perception-knowled.md

 ---
 layout: default
-title: EyePCR: A Comprehensive Benchmark for Fine-Grained Perception, Knowledge Comprehension and Clinical Reasoning in Ophthalmic Surgery
+title: "EyePCR: A Comprehensive Benchmark for Fine-Grained Perception, Knowledge Comprehension and Clinical Reasoning in Ophthalmic Surgery"
 ---

 # EyePCR: A Comprehensive Benchmark for Fine-Grained Perception, Knowledge Comprehension and Clinical Reasoning in Ophthalmic Surgery